MitkoTschimev/console-view/README.md

 ###type
 Expected connection type of the response.
 One of: 'event' or 'ajax'.
 The type option provides a means for specifying how the console receives the data.
 The following values are supported:

+* 'ajax': The data is received by ajax requests which can be setup by the typeOptions
 * 'event': The data is received by the event "message"
 ````javascript
 $mydiv.trigger("message", "some Data");
 ````
-* 'ajax': The data is received by ajax requests which can be setup by the typeOptions

 ###typeOptions
 * type is 'ajax': all standard [$.ajax](http://api.jquery.com/jQuery.ajax) options can be used.
-* type is 'event': no options are available
+* type is 'event' (default): no options are available

 ###interval
 How often the console will send a request ( interval in milliseconds )